Charles Martinet: Career

 In addition to video game voiceovers, Martinet has worked as a voice actor in commercials, cartoons, and promotions.
-At the Electronic Entertainment Expo (E3) trade show in 2005, Martinet remotely interacted with players from his New York apartment in a playable demo of Animal Crossing: Wild World.
+At the Electronic Entertainment Expo (E3) trade show in 2005, Martinet remotely interacted with players from New York in a playable demo of Animal Crossing: Wild World.
 Martinet did Mario's voice as the announcer for Pac-Man Vs. on the Nintendo GameCube.

 Other than the Mario series, Martinet has also done work for the video game Cel Damage as the voice of Fowl Mouth, as well as the primary voice work in several educational game series such as LeapFrog.
 He also voiced the dragon Paarthurnax in the 2011 video game The Elder Scrolls V: Skyrim, Orvus in 2009's Ratchet & Clank Future: A Crack in Time, and narrated the cutscenes and menus for the 2013 video game Runner2 and Runner3, appearing as a hidden playable character in the latter.
 Martinet also narrated for the 2020 Netflix docuseries High Score.
 Martinet provided the voice of Magenta in the English dub of the 2022 anime film Dragon Ball Super: Super Hero.

+Martinet had stated in 2021 that he wanted to voice Mario for the rest of his life, and also said that he would ask Nintendo to find a successor in the case he would think that he won't be able to do it anymore.
+On August 21, 2023, Nintendo of America announced on Twitter that Martinet would be retiring from providing voice acting for the Super Mario games but would continue to work with Nintendo as "Mario Ambassador".
+The final Super Mario game released prior to this that features his voice was Mario + Rabbids Sparks of Hope, while the final project in the franchise to feature his voice was The Super Mario Bros.
+Movie, which released in April 2023.
+Kevin Afghani subsequently took over the role of Mario and Luigi starting with Super Mario Bros.
+Wonder, as well as Wario beginning with WarioWare: Move It! and Waluigi beginning with Super Mario Party Jamboree.

+After Martinet stepped down from voice acting in the Super Mario games in 2023, he continued to voice act in other projects outside Nintendo such as reprising his role as Magenta in Dragon Ball Legends in 2023 and Dragon Ball: The Breakers in 2024 as DLC, and additional voices in the 2024 anime That Time I Got Reincarnated as a Slime.

 Public appearances

-As the voice of Mario, Martinet has become a well-known personality and has made public appearances at several video game related events where he meets fans for chat, photographs, and autographs.
+As the former voice of Mario, Martinet has become a well-known personality and has made public appearances at several video game related events where he meets fans for chat, photographs, and autographs.
 He has made regular appearances at game events such as Electronic Entertainment Expo, Gamescom, and the Eurogamer Expo, and at launch events of games like Super Mario Galaxy and its sequel.